orchestral/toolkit-docs/testbench/the-basic.md

 }
 ```

-You can also enable auto discovery globally by setting the following property to your TestCase class:
+You can also enable auto-discovery globally by setting the following property to your TestCase class:

 ```php{8}
 class TestCase extends \Orchestra\Testbench\TestCase